census-instrumentation/opencensus-php/README.md

 ### Sampling Rate

 By default we attempt to trace all requests.
-This is not ideal as a little bit of latency and require more memory for requests that are traced.
-To trace a sampling of requests, configure a sampler.
+This is not ideal as it adds a little bit of latency and require more memory for requests that are traced.
+To trace only a sampling of requests, configure a sampler.

 The preferred sampler is the `QpsSampler` (Queries Per Second).
 This sampler implementation